boldbi/bold-bi-docs/docs/faq/how-to-install-bold-bi-in-windows-server-machine-without-using-installer.md

         *	BoldUMS
         *	BoldWinAuth

-         Here, I’m showing all the created application pools.
+         Here, I am displaying all of the created application pools.

         ![created](/static/assets/faq/images/created-application-pools.png#width=55%)

     5. Right-click the site then click Add Website and fill in the following details.

-        * **Alias name** : Enter the name that you want to use as an alias for the domain.
+        * **Alias name** : Enter the name that you would like to use as an alias for the domain.

-        * **Application pool** : Application Pools are logical groupings of web applications that will execute in a common process.
+        * **Application pool** : Application pools are logical groupings of web applications that will execute in a common process.

-        * **Physical path** : In the Physical path box, click `Browse` to navigate the file system to find the IDP - Web from Bold BI extracted location.
+        * **Physical path** : In the Physical path box, click `Browse` to navigate the file system and locate the IDP - Web from the Bold BI extracted location.

         ![create-site](/static/assets/faq/images/create-site.png#width=150%)

-        After clicking `OK` you can see the site and site dependencies as shown below.
+        After clicking `OK` you will be able to see the site and its dependencies as shown below.

         ![created-site](/static/assets/faq/images/created-site.png#width=55%)

     6. Add services as an application under the created site.
-Right-click on the site name and select `Add Application` then enter the details shown in the following.
+Right-click on the site name and select `Add Application`, then enter the details as shown in the following.

         ![create-application](/static/assets/faq/images/create-application.png)

-        Repeat the same procedure for the applications of Bold BI given in the following table,
+        Repeat the same procedure for the applications of Bold BI as listed in the following table.

         | Application Pool    | Under Application    | Alias Name of the application   |           Physical Path  |
 		|-------------------   |-----------------------     |------------------|-------------------------------               |